 and the Lakehead University Languages Department website:

 Note: Students applying for EDUC 4621: French as a Second Language Part I must also pass a qualifying language proficiency test or provide acceptable evidence of fluency in French (EDUC 4621).
-For more information, please see our Test Information and Application Package.
-Contact the Undergraduate office for more information.
+For more information, please see the Professional Development website, or contact the Undergraduate office for more information.

 Where can I complete my Teaching Practicum?

 In year two of your program, you will be able to complete your placements with any partnership board.
-For teacher candidates in the Outdoor Ecological and Experiential Education (OE3) Schedule, you will most likely complete your alternative placement during this time.
-You also have the opportunity to complete one of your second year placements (March/April session) in a remote/isolated location , alternative site or abroad.
+You also have the opportunity to complete your placements in a remote/isolated location , alternative site (final placement only) or abroad (final placement only).
 If you are on practicum review, you must complete your final placements in Thunder Bay.

 Securing a Placement